jieunboy0516/C89-Compiler/README.md

 - [ ] build a slighly advanced compiler (if, while, for)

 # Personnel

+### Disclaimer: we work together via live code share on VSCODE so the numbers of commits are imbalanced.

 - [HURULD](https://github.com/HURULD)  - Harry Griffiths (hng21)
 - [jieunboy0516](https://github.com/jieunboy0516) - Samsam Lee (scl21)